Triage – Decision trees

 4. Structure of Triage design

 A good triage is full- ánd fool proof… This means it should work at all circumstances.
 Things tend not to go wrong when everything is OK.
-It is precisely when things gó wrong, under pressure, when there is panic, that the triage should work flawlessly!
+It is precisely when things gó wrong, under pressure, when there is panic, that decision making should work fast and flawlessly!

-To achieve a proven correct structure to the triage process, a Process Structure Diagram (PSD) is a tremendously strong tool!
+To achieve a robust and proven correct structure to the triage process, a Process Structure Diagram (PSD) is a tremendously strong tool!